MahirPatel16/Customer-Database-Application/README.md

 * Update existing customer information to keep records up-to-date.
 * Remove inactive or duplicate customer records to maintain a clean database.

-### Order Tracking
+### Order Management
 * Manage orders for each customer, including order history and real-time balance updates.
 * View a comprehensive list of past orders for each customer.
-* Track pending orders and update their status as needed.
+* Track pending dues of orders and update their status as needed.
 * Calculate and display the real-time balance for customers based on their order history.
 ### Search Functionality
 * Quickly search for customers by name or ID.